 But what if I told you that there may be a few options that you can turn to in order to keep your property either during, or after a foreclosure.
 In this blog, we are going to expand on these, and answer the question of how to stay in my home after foreclosure.
 So if you don’t want to sell your house during foreclosure, or lose it because of the process, read on to discover your options.

 Stay In My Home After Foreclosure in MinneapolisMN

 Read on to explore this subject in-depth, and learn more about ways to stay in your house after foreclosure.

 A recent study estimates that 47% of all foreclosed properties in the US are still occupied.
 Now, when you first see this stat, you may be surprised… but we’re not.
 What most people don’t realize is that banks don’t want to foreclose.
 They are in the business of making money.
 And the best way for them to do this is by loaning people money.
 However, when they have to foreclose on a house, the bank is forced to own the house until they can find a way to sell it and get back their initial investment.

-But, what they have found is that when a Minneapolis foreclosed house goes vacant… there is a much greater chance that the house will fall into disrepair.
-Often times, the bank would rather keep you in the property even after the foreclosure process has started, in order to ward of vandals and so that your home remains in working order.
+But, what they have found is that when an Minneapolis MN foreclosed house goes vacant, there is a much greater chance that the house will fall into disrepair.
+Oftentimes, the bank would rather keep you in the property even after the foreclosure process has started, to ward off vandals and so that your home remains in working order.